iglewski/old-UQO-Annotator/README.md

 Ensure you have MongoDB installed and running

 $ Run mongod
-#to start mongodb
+# to start mongodb

 ### Running UQO-Annotator - server
 Open a command line window and navigate to the "/UQO-Annotator/server" folder below the project root folder

 $ Run npm install
-to install all required npm packages that are defined in the package.json file
+# to install all required npm packages that are defined in the package.json file

-$ Run node server.js or
+$ Run node server.js
+# or
-$ npm start
+$ Run npm start
-#to start the server, by default it runs at http://localhost:4000
+# to start the server, by default it runs at http://localhost:4000

 ### Running UQO-Annotator - client
 Open a command line window and navigate to the "/UQO-Annotator" folder below the project root folder

-$Run npm install
+$ Run npm install
-to install all required npm packages that are defined in the package.json file
+# to install all required npm packages that are defined in the package.json file

-$Run npm start
+$ Run npm start
-to start the client, a browser window should automatically open to the application at http://localhost:4200
+# to start the client, a browser window should automatically open to the application at http://localhost:4200

 ```

 ### Code scaffolding